CommonAccord/Site-My/Doc/License/CR/LibL/Sec/Covenants.md

 1.10.Ti=Quality of Service

 1.10.sec=Licensor shall use reasonable efforts to ensure that the Licensor’s server or servers have sufficient capacity and rate of connectivity to provide the Licensee and its Authorized Users with a quality of service comparable to current standards in the online information industry in the Licensee's locale.
-Licensor shall use reasonable efforts to provide continuous service with an average of [fill in time percentage as appropriate, e.g., 99%] up-time per month.
-This [fill in time percentage as appropriate] up-time includes periodic unavailability due to server maintenance; software installation or testing; loading or making available additional Licensed Materials as they become available; and unavailability because of service or equipment failure outside the Licensor’s control (including problems with public or private telecommunications services, or Internet nodes or facilities).
+Licensor shall use reasonable efforts to provide continuous service with an average of {Uptime.%} up-time per month.
+This {Uptime.%} up-time includes periodic unavailability due to server maintenance; software installation or testing; loading or making available additional Licensed Materials as they become available; and unavailability because of service or equipment failure outside the Licensor’s control (including problems with public or private telecommunications services, or Internet nodes or facilities).
 Licensor may schedule brief unavailability periods, but will do so only where (1) it has given at least forty-eight (48) hour notice to Licensee, and (2) in ways and at times that minimize inconvenience to Licensee and its Authorized Users, regardless of when notice has been given.

 1.11.Ti=Problems with Licensed Materials